 Buying a New Build?
 Here’s a Checklist With Everything You Need to Know

-If living in a brand new house with no footprint other than yours appeals to you, you might be thinking about a new build.
-New construction gives you the chance to move into a house that is exactly what you want because you get to choose everything, from the builder and lot, right down to the light fixtures and bathroom hardware!
-It’s exciting to have all these options, but it can also be overwhelming, and it’s important to keep track of the process as you go, making sure everything is coming together in a timely manner.
-Letting things slip through the cracks or relying solely on your builder to take care of potential problems can be a mistake, sometimes a costly one.
-With the help of real estate agents who are in the know, we’ve created a new construction checklist that will help you stay on track through every step of your home build.
+New construction gives you the chance to move into a house that is exactly what you want because you get to choose everything, from the builder and lot to the light fixtures and bathroom hardware.
+While this can be an exciting time, letting things slip through the cracks or relying solely on your builder to take care of potential problems can be a mistake, sometimes a costly one.
+With the help of top real estate agents who are in the know, we’ve created a new construction checklist that will help you stay on track through every step of your home build.

 Take a look at our breakdown of everything you need to know about each step of the new construction process.